Mindshow, a Pixar-esque VR movie creator, launches on HTC Vive

 The app allows you to step into the director’s chair of a Pixar-esque film, embodying characters, moving around props and firing off lines.
 It’s a content creation that lets users put everything into what they’re making.
 Today, the app is launching for free on the HTC Vive via Steam Early Access.
 No details on a launch for other platforms like the Oculus Rift or PS VR, but the company is working on it.

-Mindshow is really one of the more unique experiences that’s been developed for VR so far with an interface that’s incredibly thoughtful and scenarios that are just ridiculous enough.
+Mindshow is really one of the more unique experiences that’s been developed for VR so far with an incredibly thoughtful interface and scenarios that are just ridiculous enough.

 Funny content in VR generally seems to be self-referential in nature, never letting you forget the headset you’re wearing, Mindshow lets go of that and makes you feel every moment as the character you inhabit.
 You’re shrunk down to their size and hear their heavily altered voice when you speak to help you get immersed.